25.11.2011 – 27.11.2011

 RZ: The proposition here is still about what is painting: a total reality of itself which exists solely upon its own logic and reason, which might talks about physical reality we experience in our daily world or in fact take this reality as a starting point, but it has no responsibility to duplicate such a reality into the reality of painting.
 I am feeling very grateful that there is a reality of blue sky, and also there is a reality can be black sky.

-DA: For this exhibition, your artistic practice has been analyzed into layers, because the central question is: how do the figures, recognizable humans or material body’s contribute to your process of constructing different textures and layers within the paintings?
-I think the first question rises up, when we look at works where I recognize humans.
-In LITERAL DEFINITION AGAINST REAL PEOPLE, I see people with ‘sacked’ heads, and in the photograph, you etched the heads into a shape.
-What is the search in using this specific content – humans with ‘sacked’ heads?
-Maybe you can explain this (process) with the title ‘Literal’ and ‘Real’.
-Where does literal refers to, and what is real?
+DA: For this exhibition the central question was how the figures could contribute to your process of constructing different textures and layers within the paintings.
+In LITERAL DEFINITION AGAINST REAL PEOPLE, I see people with sacked heads, and in the photograph, you etched the heads into a shape.
+Can you explain this process with the title ‘Literal’ and ‘Real’.
+Where does ‘literal’ refers to, and what is ‘real’?

 RZ: Regard to the central question inspired us to make this exhibition, in my work I see human figures as unique given material and treat them as pure shapes, a color dot, a surface, in the reality of painting, which is similar as the function of a square shape.
 It is the unique texture and mass these figures interest me, not their emotional social characters.
 A human figure in painting does not indicate a person in our reality, as it is transformed into another material to construct a new logic of this new reality in painting, i.e. carbon based life forms is different than the 2 dimensional painted metaphor of such a life form.
 The observation of people I had when I was a child creates great distance from communication to simply recognizing them as abstract definition of people rather than real people, recognize them as patterns.